top of page

 Sherry is a junior physics major at UCLA and is a transfer student from West Valley College and Mission College in the Bay Area.
 Her passion centers on physics outreach, academic programming, and the design of rigorous, large-scale initiatives that connect students to research, faculty, and the broader physics community.

 She previously served as Outreach Chair for Sigma Pi Sigma, UCLA’s Physics Honor Society, where she led external academic programming and authored the organization’s largest grant to date, supporting physics education and student engagement.
 Through this role, she developed experience in building student-centered, faculty-connected initiatives that operate beyond the internal walls of a single university.
-All of this work was undertaken during her first quarter at UCLA, during which she was accepted to Sigma Pi Sigma, served on its board, and additionally founded and chaired the Academic Affairs Committee, which facilitated exam review sessions for all introductory physics courses.
+All of this work was undertaken during her first quarter at UCLA, during which she was accepted to Sigma Pi Sigma, served on its board, and additionally founded and chaired the Academic Affairs Committee, which facilitated exam review sessions for all introductory physics courses, serving 80+ students.

 In February 2026, she organized the Physics Transfer Summit at Los Angeles Pierce College, a first-of-its-kind event that brought together 112 attendees from 35 institutions and 21 majors.
 The summit featured 15 speakers spanning fields from quantum gravity and gravitational-wave astrophysics to medical physics and neurophysics, with faculty from UCLA, USC, Caltech, LMU, and Pepperdine, as well as UCLA graduate students and successful physics transfers.
 The event was designed to expose community college and physics-adjacent students to the breadth of physics at a rigorous level while providing clear guidance on pathways to research, transfer, and academic careers.